hashgraph/hedera-services/docs/continuous-release.md

 ## Creating a patch bump

 :warning: Contact @hashgraph/platform-ci or @hashgraph/release-engineering-managers prior to attempting to create a patch bump release.

+:rotating_light: Attempting to cut a patch release where the history from the prior release contains a feature or breaking change will result in an unintentional minor bump.
+This could take several days to redact the incorrect release and will prevent the next minor release from shipping.
+Requires intervention from @hashgraph/platform-ci and
+@hashgraph/release-engineering-managers.

 It is possible to create a patch bump after a build candidate has been released via the `[Main] Create New Release` workflow.
 The release managers will need to select a new build candidate from the list of available builds.
 The selected